 Bounty Community Farm is located on approximately three acres near downtown Petaluma.
 Surrounded by four affordable housing sites, this green oasis is the hub and heart of our activities where we grow more than just nutritious food.
 We also grow skills, leadership, hope, and we promote understanding of sustainable agriculture and its role in a healthy food system.
 We employ sustainable agricultural methods to cultivate over 12,000 pounds of vegetables and fruits.

-Our 1.5 staff members coordinate all formal and informal learning activities on the farm as we grow food in community for community.
-Through drop-in volunteer work, academic internships, Sonoma County Eco-Youth Corps- a job training program for youth, service learning projects, corporate workdays and more, we grow over 12,000 pounds of produce annually.
+Our 2 staff members coordinate all formal and informal learning activities on the farm as we grow food in community for community.
+Through drop-in volunteer work, academic internships, Sonoma County Eco-Youth Corps (a job training program for youth), service learning projects, corporate workdays and more, everyone participates in making our community more food secure.
 The majority of our produce goes to low-income families and seniors in our community who would otherwise not be able to afford locally grown food.

 How can you support the Bounty Community Farm?

 - Volunteer at the farm– Join us at the farm each week for volunteer workdays.
 Email email@example.com to join our email list and to let us know that you plan to come out and volunteer.
 All you need to bring is water, sunscreen, and your lunch … we provide everything else.

 - Donate money– If you would like to make a monetary donation, click here to donate via Paypal.Or you can send a check to Petaluma Bounty 1500 Petaluma Blvd.
 South, Petaluma 94952.
 Please make sure to put Bounty Farm in the memo line.